I’m ready for a summer slow down.

 Think fresh, local, whole food.

 Whole, fresh food is less expensive, easy to access and completely delicious in the summer.
 Go to your local farmer’s markets and discover what a tomato is supposed to taste like.
-Try a simple vegan recipe and eat real food.
-The best way to change your body and your health is to eat better food.

 That’s joywalk, not jaywalk.
 I want you to be safe.
 Instead of walking for exercise or walking to get somewhere, take a joywalk.
 Go slow.
 Stop and smell flowers.
 Say hi to people when you pass them and walk just for the joy of it.

 How will you spend your time this summer?
 It will go by in a flash unless you intentionally decide to take steps to make it count.
 Linger, marvel, gaze, appreciate and soak up your summer moments.
-They will keep you warm next winter.
+They will help to keep you warm next winter.